MCP Servers¶

 Script MCPs support the same env, env_forward, and per-workspace kwargs as Docker MCPs.

-Plugins can also provide script MCP servers via the pynchy_mcp_server_spec() hook — these appear automatically without config.toml entries.
-Config.toml definitions override plugin defaults if both use the same name.
+Plugins can also provide script MCP servers via the pynchy_mcp_server_spec() hook — those appear automatically without config.toml entries.
+Config.toml definitions override plugin defaults if names collide.

 Environment variables¶

-Many MCP servers configure via environment variables rather than CLI args.
-Two fields on McpServerConfig support this:
+Many MCP servers configure via env vars rather than CLI args.
+Two fields on McpServerConfig handle this:

 env — static key-value pairs passed as -e KEY=VALUE to the Docker container.
-Use for non-secret configuration like bind addresses and ports.
+Use for non-secret config like bind addresses and ports.

 env_forward — maps container env var names to host env var names.
-Accepts two forms:
+Two forms:

 - List (identity mapping):